 What is cupping therapy?

-Cupping is a therapy in which a vacuum created through a cup that is applied on the body surface to help remove stagnation and toxins, to promote free flow and Qi and blood, diminishing swelling and pain.
+Cupping therapy is a vacuum created through a cup that is applied on the body surface to help remove stagnation and toxins, to promote free flow and Qi and blood, diminish swelling and pain.

 Another healing aspect of cupping therapy is through the release of toxins in your body.
 The suction from the cups can penetrate deep into your tissues causing the tissues to release harmful toxins.
 It triggers the lymphatic system, clears the blood vessels, stretches and activates the skin.